-May 12, 2022

-The Honorable Chris Van Hollen

-Chairman
+March 30, 2023

-Senate Appropriations Subcommittee on Financial Services and General Government
+The Honorable Chris Van Hollen Chair Senate Appropriations Subcommittee on Financial Services and General Government The Honorable Bill Hagerty

-The Honorable Cindy Hyde-Smith Ranking Member
+Ranking Member

-Senate Appropriations Subcommittee on Financial Services and General Government
+Senate Appropriations Subcommittee on

+Financial Services and General Government

-Dear Chairman Van Hollen, and Ranking Member Hyde-Smith:
+Dear Chairman Van Hollen, and Ranking Member Hagerty:

-As you begin drafting the Fiscal Year 2023 (FY23) Financial Services and General Government Related Agencies Appropriations Bill, we respectfully request that you include report language to allow non-profit child care providers access to the same U.S. Small Business Administration (SBA) loan products as for-profit child care providers.
-Access to quality, affordable child care has a direct impact on the broader workforce, especially for women.
+As you begin drafting the Fiscal Year 2024 (FY24) Financial Services and General Government Related Agencies Appropriations Bill, we respectfully request that you include report language to allow non-profit child care providers greater access to U.S. Small Business Administration (SBA) loan products, such as the 7(a) and 504.
+Access to quality and affordable child care has a direct impact on the broader workforce, especially for women.
 Increasing access to capital for non-profit child care providers is an important piece of the puzzle to expand the availability of high-quality child care for working families.

-Even before the COVID-19 pandemic, about half of families in the United States lived in "child care deserts," with few options for licensed child care.
+About half of families in the United States live in "child care deserts," with few options for licensed child care.
 This is an even greater problem for rural, low-income, and minority communities.
-We also have seen significant disruptions in the child care supply chain throughout the course of the pandemic.
-Additionally, at the height of the pandemic, many parents faced the decision to choose between their careers or taking care of their children, with women being disproportionately impacted.
-According to a recent report, over 1 million women left their jobs between February 2020 and January 20221.
+We also saw significant disruptions in the child care supply chain over the course of the COVID-19 pandemic.
+At times, many parents faced the decision to choose between their careers or taking care of their children, with women being disproportionately impacted.
+As the U.S. economy has recovered from the pandemic, women with minor children saw improvements in employment- with 993,000 more mothers working in December 2022 compared to December 2021.
+Despite this increase, women with minor children at home are still disproportionately affected in the labor market by this lack of access to childcare, underscoring the need for increased options for quality and affordable childcare.

-Currently, non-profit child care providers are unable to access the same types of SBA loans as for-profits.
+Despite a significant need for more child care options, currently, non-profit child care providers are unable to access the same types of SBA loans as for-profits.
 For-profit providers have access to larger and more flexible loan programs that range up to \$5 million, which can be used for real estate purchases to increase child care capacity, construction and remodeling to upgrade and expand facilities, and other expenses critical to maintaining and expanding high-quality child care operations.
 However, non-profit providers are limited to only the SBA microloan program, which is capped at \$50,000, and these funds cannot be used to purchase real estate or for existing operational debts.
 Ensuring that qualified non-profit providers have equal access to SBA loans will allow providers to invest in and expand their operations, creating local jobs, and giving working families more options for quality, affordable child care so they do not have to choose between their careers and supporting their families.